KBZT: Past programming

+In 2017, KBZT served as the flagship radio station for the San Diego Padres.
+Station management claimed that its younger male demographic lined up with the Padres' desire to attract a young fan base, as well as improve sound quality from its previous home on XEPRS-AM.
+The Padres then moved to a new Entercom all-sports radio station, KWFN, in 2018.

 In September 2020, Entercom (now Audacy) made many changes to its alternative stations, including KBZT, in order to cut costs amid the COVID-19 pandemic.
 All local hosts besides afternoon DJ Jeremy Pritchard were dismissed and replaced with out-of-town hosts.
 The station's specialty programs (like "Local 94/9" and "Legends of Alternative") also ended at this time.

 HD Radio

 KBZT carries its alternative rock format on the standard analog and HD1 channels.

-On their HD2 sub-channel, KBZT carries a reggae format as "Bob Radio", which is named after Bob Marley.
+On their HD2 sub-channel, KBZT carried a reggae format as "Bob Radio", which is named after Bob Marley.

 On September 17, 2014, KBZT launched a Dance/EDM format, branded as "Glow", on its HD3 sub-channel.
 The station stream was also available online as well.

 In October 2021, the "Glow" format was dropped and replaced with the all-comedy format that formerly aired on KWFN-HD3.

+In 2023, "Bob Radio" was dropped.